appsemble/appsemble/docs/guide/remappers.md

 ### `root`

-Get the input data as it was initially passed through.
+Get the input data as it was initially passed to the remap function.

-### Parameters

-None.
-Any parameters passed are ignored.

 ### `string.case`

 Convert an input to lower or upper case.